List of Elfen Lied characters: Mariko

 Mariko Kurama (蔵間 マリコ, Kurama Mariko), also known as Number 35, is the daughter of Kurama.
-She is described as the most powerful of the diclonius; in the anime, it is stated that she has 26 vectors (although in the manga, she has over 50) which have a range of up to 11 metres (36 feet).
-Mariko's condition was the result of an escape attempt by Number 3, when Kurama was infected by her vectors, turning him into a carrier of the Diclonius virus, which ultimately caused Mariko to be born a diclonius, much to her father's shock and horror.
+She is described as the most powerful diclonius; in the anime, it is stated that she has 26 vectors (although in the manga, she has over 50) which have a range of up to 11 metres (36 feet).
+Mariko's condition was the result of an escape attempt by Number 3, when Kurama was infected by her vectors, turning him into a carrier of the Diclonius virus, which ultimately caused Mariko to be born as a diclonius, much to her father's shock and horror.

 As an infant, Mariko was imprisoned and raised inside a massive steel container deep underground with no human contact other than with Saito, a scientist acting as a foster mother through speakers and monitors.
 She has been kept alive on pure nutrients that are intravenously fed into her body through large tubes.
 Throughout her life, her body has been completely immobilized through the use of restraints, which are deemed necessary to reduce the chance that she could try to escape.
 When she is released, she struggles to even stand - since she has spent her entire life in restraints and being fed intravenously, her body is severely emaciated and atrophied.
 Although she can still propel herself through the air with her vectors, she must use a wheelchair to move around.

 Despite the environment she was raised in, Mariko is relatively well-developed psychologically.
 She is extremely homicidal and sadistic, and enjoys torturing and dismembering her victims.
-She has no problems in torturing and murdering others, no matter what race or species they belong to, be it Human or Diclonius.
+She has no problems in torturing and murdering others, no matter what race or species they belong to, be it human or diclonius.
 However, her personality is not blatantly evil.
 She is only having fun, seeing killing as a game, and the pleasure she gets from it is equivalent to a child ripping the wings off of an insect or burning ants with a magnifying glass.
 She is in fact capable of caring about others and has a strong love for Kurama.

-In order to keep Mariko under control, the research institute implanted bombs in her body during infancy; one is used to sever her right arm to bring her under control after she attacks and mortally wounds Saito, the scientist at the institute who acted as her foster mother.
+In order to keep Mariko under control, the research institute implanted bombs in her body during infancy; one is used to sever her right arm to bring her under control after she attacks and mortally wounds Saito, the scientist at the institute who acted as her foster mother, as she realised she wasn't truly her mother.
 She is sent to kill Nana, during the confrontation with, Kurama tells both of them about the circumstances of the birth of Mariko.
 Feeling rejected by her father and believing that he favors Nana, Mariko attempts to kill her as an act of revenge, but is stopped by Bando, who, at the request of Kurama, escapes carrying Nana with him, although he is not able to prevent her from returning to the fight.